Shorthand: Europe and North America

 Modern-looking geometric shorthand was introduced with John Byrom's New Universal Shorthand of 1720.
 Samuel Taylor published a similar system in 1786, the first English shorthand system to be used all over the English-speaking world.
 Thomas Gurney published Brachygraphy in the mid-18th century.
 In 1834 in Germany, Franz Xaver Gabelsberger published his Gabelsberger shorthand.
 Gabelsberger based his shorthand on the shapes used in German cursive handwriting rather than on the geometrical shapes that were common in the English stenographic tradition.

-Taylor's system was superseded by Pitman shorthand, first introduced in 1837 by English teacher Sir Isaac Pitman, and improved many times since.
+Taylor's system was superseded by Pitman shorthand, first introduced in 1837 by English teacher Isaac Pitman, and improved many times since.
 Pitman's system has been used all over the English-speaking world and has been adapted to many other languages, including Latin.
 Pitman's system uses a phonemic orthography.
 For this reason, it is sometimes known as phonography, meaning "sound writing" in Greek.
 One of the reasons this system allows fast transcription is that vowel sounds are optional when only consonants are needed to determine a word.
 The availability of a full range of vowel symbols, however, makes complete accuracy possible.
 Isaac's brother Benn Pitman, who lived in Cincinnati, Ohio, was responsible for introducing the method to America.
 The record for fast writing with Pitman shorthand is 350 wpm during a two-minute test by Nathan Behrin in 1922.

-Nathan Behrin wrote on Pitman shorthand in 1914:

-The seeker after high speed should devote himself to obtaining a thorough mastery of the principles of his system of shorthand.
-Not until the ability to write shorthand without mental hesitation has been acquired should speed practice begin.

-A student observing the note-taking of an experienced stenographer will be struck with admiration at the smoothness of the writing and the perfect regularity of the outlines.
-An excellent method of practice for the like facility is in the copying of a selection sentence by sentence until the whole is memorized, and then writing it over and over again.

-All notes taken at any speed should strictly be compared with the printed matter.
-It will then be found that many words are taken for others because of the forms they assume when written under pressure.
-Most of these can be avoided by careful attention to the writing.
-Experience alone will authorize any deviation from the text-book forms.

-Phrasing should be indulged in sparingly on unfamiliar matter.
-But on familiar matter, the student should always be alert for opportunities of saving both time and effort by employing the principles of intersection, elimination of consonants and the joining of words of frequent occurrence.